calculator

 Why?
 Because it’s just so unpredictable.
 Before you start trading, you never quite know how the market will react.

-You can’t account for unexpected expenses, or budget for downtime.
+You can’t account for unexpected expenses or budget for downtime.
 Everything is experimental at this early stage.

 Keeping your small business afloat is the most important thing on your mind.
 And, it all starts with a sensible startup fund.
 You need enough money to get your company off the ground.

-Remember, you’ve got to spend money to make money!
-Very few business can instantly start trading without some form of investment.
+Very few businesses can instantly start trading without some form of investment.

 Whether it’s stock, equipment, or marketing, everything costs money.
-How much do you need?

 Start with a business plan